LiliGuimaraes/100-days-of-code/log.md

 ### Day 8: 27/04/2019
 ##### Update aid tool for new social security rules in Brazil
- **Thoughts:** Today I made several attempts to improve the form of the tool and although I could not reach a conclusion of which was the best, I learned from the tests, seeing the possibilities of application, although I do not know how to use them completely.
-I spent several hours of the day trying to fix a Debian version update bug on my notebook, and although it was not coding, it made me see new technology stuff.
 **Link(s) to work** [Tool for Social Security in Brazil](https://github.com/LiliGuimaraes/100-days-of-code/blob/master/SocialSecurityToll/day5.html)

 ### Day 9: 29/04/2019